CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

 Use Grunt to manage LESS/CSS and Javascript as described in the Moodle dev documentation: https://docs.moodle.org/dev/Grunt

 ## Changelog

+### [v3.4.0]
+* Requirements: Requires Moodle 3.3, 3.4, or 3.5
+* Feature: Filters are now pluggable.
+We'll add details to the wiki.
+* Testing: Fixes some superficial testing errors

 ### [v3.3.7]
 * Requirements: Requires Moodle 3.3 or higher